Part 2: Installing Pegboard According to Your Designs

 - Small A-frame Ladder or Step-Stool

-Now, with the help of your assistant, hoist the pegboard on to the 2” x 4”s, lining it up properly on the sides.
-With your assistant holding the pegboard against the wall, use shims to raise each of your 2” x 4” supports until the top of your pegboard is either touching the ceiling or your nail stops if used.
+- With the help of your Assistant, hoist the Pegboard on to the 2” x 4”s, lining it up properly on the sides.
+With your Assistant holding the Pegboard against the wall, use Shims to raise each of your 2” x 4” Supports until the top of your Pegboard is either touching the ceiling or your Nail Stops if used.

-(The bottom of your pegboard should be in line with the bottom of your 1” x 2”s.
-If it is not, you will need to either further trim your pegboard, or trim your 1” x 2”s, whichever is causing the issue, or, if you cut off too much of your pegboard, you will just need to drop it down to the lower edge of your 1” x 2”s.)
+- The bottom of your Pegboard should be nearly in line with the bottom of your 1” x 2”s or slightly longer.
+If it is not in line or it does not completely cover your 1” x 2”s , you will need to either further Trim your Pegboard, or Trim your 1” x 2”s, whichever is causing the issue.

 Screw your Pegboard Sheets to your walls.

-Now, install the drill bit into take your cordless drill, insert it into the indentation, and pre-drill a hole for your screw (Drill only deep enough to come close to the edge of your tape, but do NOT let the tape touch the pegboard, or it may slide up the bit.
-If this happens, you will need to reset your tape at the correct depth before drilling the next hole).
+- Now, install the Drill Bit into take your Cordless Drill, insert it into the indentation, and pre-drill a hole for your Screw (Drill only deep enough to come close to the edge of your Drill Stop Tape, but do not let the Tape touch the Pegboard, or it may slide up the Bit.
+If this happens, you will need to reset your Tape at the correct depth before drilling the next hole).

-- the middle screw 22 holes down from your top screw
+- middle Screw – 22 holes down from your top Screw

-- the bottom screw in the hole closest to the bottom.
+- bottom Screw – in the hole closest to the bottom

-I have purposely NOT included any Trim in your initial purchase for two reasons.
-The first being, that if you have chosen to cut your pegboard due to level discrepancies, and your cutting was not accurate, you may want to choose to hide those inaccuracies, at this time, with Trim.
-The second reason is, that your cutting was so accurate, you have found that you don’t need the Trim, so you would either need to return it or store it.
+I have purposely not included any Trim in your initial purchase for two reasons.
+The first being, that if you have chosen to cut your Pegboard due to level discrepancies, and your cutting was not accurate, you may want to choose to hide those inaccuracies, at this time, with Trim.
+The second reason is, that your cutting was so accurate, you have found that you do not need the Trim, so you would either need to return it or store it.

 Steps for Measuring and Ordering Trim